Can Dogs Eat Welch’s Fruit Snacks? Which Ones Are Safe?

 8. Select Healthier Substitutes

-Give your dog fresh fruits like apples, blueberries, or healthy and safe strawberries instead of commercial fruit snacks.
+Give your dog fresh fruits like apples, blueberries, or healthy and safe strawberry fruit strips instead of commercial fruit snacks.
+They can also eat froot loops as they are non-toxic cereals for dogs.
 Remember to remove seeds or pits from fruits before giving them to your pet.

 9. Seek Advice From Your Veterinarian